specklesystems/speckle-model-checker-ui/README.md

-# Speckle Model Checker UI
+# Model Checker UI

-A web-based interface for creating, managing, and sharing rule sets for the Speckle Model Checker.
+A web-based interface for creating, managing, and sharing rule sets for the Model Checker.

 ## Overview